Colonoscopy

 What are polyps and why is their removal so important?

-Polyps are benign growths, which arise from the lining of the large bowel.
+Polyps are benign (not cancer) growths, which arise from the lining of the large bowel.
 They are very common and are often an unexpected finding during colonoscopy.
-Generally, they do not produce symptoms.
+Generally, they do not produce symptoms, but they tend to grow slowly over time and can occasionally turn into cancer.
+We cannot tell, just by looking, whether polyps contain cancer cells or not.
+They need to be removed and looked at under a microscope.

-Therefore, if the removal of polyps is unacceptable to you or you prefer to have them removed at a later date following further discussion with your doctor, please inform the endoscopist before you sign your consent and the examination begins.
+If the removal of polyps is unacceptable to you or you prefer to have them removed at a later date following further discussion with your doctor, please inform the endoscopist before you sign your consent and the examination begins.

 Please read all the information sent to you by the Endoscopy Department.

-Does a colonoscopy have any risks I should know about?
+Does a Colonoscopy have any risks I should know about?

-Perforation of the bowel
+Perforation (tear in the bowel wall)

 Bleeding